anish-shanbhag/nextjs-template/README.md

 # Template Details

-There's a lot of different components in this te, so here's an overview of what's included and why:
+There's a lot of different components in this template, so here's an overview of what's included and why:

 ## Next.js